Taking Challenges from a ‘Na’ to a ‘Hell Yeah’

 2. Slightly individualize it.
-For example, offer vegan/vegetarian/pescatarian meal plan options.
+This is more of a “Yeah” option.
+For example, you could offer vegan/vegetarian/pescatarian meal plan options.
 While these variations can still be rolled out by apps and magazines it’s not as common, at least currently.
 A slight tweak from you, by catering for those who want to eat less meat, or in some other way that meets the diversity of those we deal with, reveals our ability to understand and better cater for individuals, which also gives entrants a better shot at being successful.
-This is a “Yeah” option.

 3. Lots individualize it.
+This is an example of a“Hell Yeah” option.
 Meal plans based on an entrant’s dietary recall, health assessment, personal preferences to meet tastes, culture, religion, beliefs, goals and finances.
 Apps and programmes for the masses are yet to go this far in their individualization but plenty of health pros do, which is why what they do, is awesome.
 If you do this, either one-to-one or in group workshops, online or in person, then shout it to the world.
-This is the “Hell Yeah” option.

 With a few tweaks, that example could apply equally to exercise focused Challenges and indeed, most everything else we build Challenges around.

 In case it’s not already obvious, a ‘Hell Yeah’ Challenge doesn’t just put us on a different playing field to those apps and magazine Challenges, ours will be technically more effective, more motivational, and easier for entrants to adhere to.

 Here are some more areas and ideas on how to Hell Yeahify your Challenges.

 B. Health and Fitness Testing

 For a 6 Week Body Blitz, transformation type Challenge.